My love of travel came from my granny, Rita Kieran, who used to take me on coach tours across Europe when I was a teenager.

 Take your time to travel by long-distance trains or by sea, and you’ll find yourself acclimatising in a metaphysical way, as well as a geological one.

-Travel chaos forces you to engage more fully with where you are and what you are doing, and all British travellers seem to know this instinctively, because when disaster strikes you’ll soon find yourself giggling with fellow Britons in the inevitable froth of stoic camaraderie.
+Travel chaos forces you to engage more fully with where you are and what you are doing.
+All British travellers seem to know this instinctively, because when disaster strikes you’ll soon find yourself giggling with fellow Britons in the inevitable froth of stoic camaraderie.

 In the event, having the run of an entirely empty train filled both our hearts with joy.
 We christened each carriage with the behaviour we had to perform in each one.